w4hf/Expector/README.md

 2. Compares actual host state to what you declared
 3. Optionally remediates failures
 4. Generates HTML and JSON reports
-5. Send email with full reports and/or errors-only
+5. Send email and/or webhook notifications with reports

 Users can add their own checks (See [Add a check type](#add-a-check-type)) and their own notification systems (See [Add a notification type](#add-a-notification-type) ).